NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 >
 > Good morning Marie,
 >
 > I wanted to check in regarding the issue you had with Adobe Acrobat yesterday.
+>
+> Please let me know if it’s working properly now.
+If everything looks good, I’ll go ahead and close the ticket.
+>
+> If you’re still experiencing any trouble, feel free to reply and I’ll take another look.
+>
+> Kings regards,
+> Joshua
+> IT Support

+## Final Thoughts